trivialsoftware/trivialdb/ReadMe.md

     writeToDisk: true | false,  // Whether or not to persist the database to disk.
 (Default: `true`)
     loadFromDisk: true | false, // Whether or not to read the database in from disk on load.
 (Default: `true`)
     rootPath: "...",            // The path to a folder that will contain the persisted database json files.
 (Default: './')
+    dbPath: "..."				// The path, relative to the namespace's `basePath` to the root database folder.
+(Defaults to 'db'.)
     writeDelay: ...,            // A number in milliseconds to wait between writes to the disk.
 (Default: 0)
     prettyPrint: true | false,  // Whether or not the json on disk should be pretty printed.
 (Default: `true`)
     pk: "...",                  // The field in the object to use as the primary key.
 (Default: `undefined`)
     idFunc: function(){...}     // The function to use to generate unique ids.
 (Default: `uuid.v4()`) }
 ```

+If you call `db` passing in the name of an existing namespace, any options passed will be ignored.

 ##### Custom ID Generation